haoxintu/Xdead/README.md

 Beyond a Joke: Dead Code Elimination Can Delete Live Code (ICSE-NIER'2024)

-The tool `Xdead` is currently under construction.
+An extended version of the tool is released at https://github.com/haoxintu/DirGen.

 # Citation
 ```